-The fellowship experience encompasses the full spectrum of routine and complex cases that present to Cole Eye Institute, one of the nation’s leading eye institutes and a major international referral center.
-Our fellows regularly report corneal surgical volumes above the 90th percentile.
-These procedures include high-risk corneal transplantation, DMEK, DSAEK, DALK, keratoprosthesis, LASIK, PRK, intracorneal ring segments, ocular surface reconstruction with amniotic membrane grafting, cataract surgery, and a variety of other anterior segment procedures.
-In 2018, each fellow logged over 250 primary surgeon cases, including >60 DMEK, >30 DSAEK, ~10 DALK, 10-20 PK, >40 LASIK, >10 PRK, and ~50 cataracts.
+The fellowship experience encompasses the full spectrum of routine and complex cases that present to the Cole Eye Institute, one of the nation’s leading eye institutes and a major international referral center.
+Fellow experience as primary surgeon is among the top in the nation.
+These procedures include high-risk corneal transplantation, DMEK, DSAEK, DALK, keratoprosthesis, phototherapeutic keratectomy (PTK), LASIK, PRK, SMILE, intracorneal ring segments, implantable collamer lens (ICL) surgery, ocular surface reconstruction with amniotic membrane grafting, cataract surgery, premium IOL implantation, and a variety of other anterior segment procedures.
+In 2021, fellows averaged 433 primary cases each, including 125-143 laser refractive surgeries, 97-129 corneal transplants and 120-140 cataract surgeries, all in the midst of a pandemic.

 The program is designed to train the next generation of academic leaders in the fields of cornea and refractive surgery by providing a rich academic environment with multiple research opportunities and career mentorship support.
 However, our fellows are equally well-positioned to enter private practice with outstanding surgical and medical skills and a unique appreciation for the interfaces of cornea, cataract and refractive surgery.